Friday, Jan. 7, 2022 10:00 AM - 12:00 PM (EST)

 Defragmenting Markets: Evidence from Agency MBS

-AbstractAgency mortgage-backed securities (MBS) issued by Fannie Mae and Freddie Mac have historically traded in separate forward markets.
-We study the consequences of this fragmentation, showing that market liquidity endogenously concentrated in Fannie Mae MBS, leading to higher issuance and trading volume, lower transaction costs, higher security prices and a lower primary market cost of capital for Fannie Mae.
-We then analyze a change in market design -- the Single Security Initiative -- which consolidated Fannie Mae and Freddie Mac MBS trading into a single market in June 2019.
-We find that consolidation increased the liquidity of Freddie Mac mortgage bonds, without significantly reducing liquidity for Fannie Mae; this was in part achieved by aligning characteristics of the underlying MBS pools issued by the two agencies.
-Prices partially converged prior to the consolidation event, in anticipation of future liquidity.
-Consolidation increased Freddie Mac's fee income by enabling them to remove discounts that previously compensated loan sellers for lower liquidity.
+AbstractAgency MBS issued by Fannie Mae and Freddie Mac have historically traded in separate forward markets.
+We study the consequences of this fragmentation, showing that market liquidity concentrated in Fannie Mae MBS, reflected in higher trading volume, lower trading costs, a liquidity premium, higher issuance, and higher guarantee fees compared to Freddie Mac.
+We then analyze a change in market design – the Single Security Initiative – which consolidated the two forward markets in June 2019.
+Consistent with network externality theories of liquidity, consolidation increased Freddie Mac MBS liquidity together with some improvement for Fannie Mae; this was in part achieved by aligning fundamentals of the MBS issued by these two agencies, mitigating adverse effects of asset heterogeneity.

 Customer Liquidity Provision in Corporate Bond Markets: Electronic Trading versus Dealer Intermediation